Anderson-Lab/csci-334-2017/index.md

 <b>Homework Policy and Learn2Mine Coding:</b>
 Homework will be assigned each week and collected each Thursday before the weekly exam.
 Homework will be graded pass or fail and are designed to help you study for the exams.
 For the majority of the classes, the worksheets will double as assigned homework for you to turn in before the following exam.

 Regular theory focused programming assignments will be submitted through the Learn2Mine environment.
 You will use Python to complete the assignments.
-Usernames and passwords will be supplied, but you may install your own software as well on your local computer.
+Usernames and passwords will be supplied, but you may install your own software as well on your local computer, but installation problems will not be supported.

 <b>Programming Projects</b>
 Programming projects will be submitted through OAKS in the form of a write-up.
 For these projects, you may work with a partner, but you must submit your own write-up in the following format: